MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.Network.ConnectionsEnded -** Obsolete

-  - **Data.OcsDisableReasons -** Reason why the shared collaboration service wasn’t available for the document
+  - **Data.OcsDisableReasons -** Reason why the shared collaboration service wasn't available for the document

   - **Data.OcsHostOnOpen -** Flag indicating that control will switch to the shared collaboration service during Open